 - Occurred during a time when the actor was engaged in an agricultural enterprise.2)

-The penalty for a violation is significantly harsher if the child discharges the firearm and causes death or serious bodily injury to himself, herself or another person.3
+The law provides much tougher penalties for violations of this law if the child discharges the firearm and causes death or serious bodily injury to themselves or another person.3

 If the negligent person is a member of the family of the child who discharged the firearm, and the child was killed or seriously injured, an arrest cannot be made until seven days after the offense was committed.4

-Finally, a firearms dealer must post in a “conspicuous position” on the premises where he or she conducts business a sign that contains the following warning in block letters not less than one inch in height:
+Finally, Texas law requires firearm dealers to post in a “conspicuous position” on the premises where he or she conducts business a sign that contains the following warning in block letters not less than one inch in height:

 - Tex.
 Penal Code § 46.13.